1 9 5 5 – 1 9 6 6 (UK)

-Other segments which were aired as part of Small Time included Booty Mole, Snoozy the Sea Lion, Gorki the Straw Goat, The Three Scampis (featuring Bert Scampi and his animal pals, hedgehog Spike McPike and aristocratic fox, Basil Brush), The Musical Box, Ivor The Engine, and Sara and Hoppity.
+Other segments which were aired as part of Small Time included Booty Mole, Snoozy the Sea Lion, Gorki the Straw Goat, The Three Scampis – featuring Bert Scampi (Howard Williams) and his animal pals, hedgehog Spike McPike and aristocratic fox, Basil Brush, The Musical Box, Ivor The Engine, and Sara and Hoppity.

 In those days, Wally and Muriel had to ad-lib in the continuity suite between programmes if there weren’t sufficient commercials to air.
 This could be for anything up to eight minutes.